Rebranding your business – 8 questions to ask when rebranding

 8. Was your original brand poorly executed?

-Well, assuming you would like to follow through with rebranding your business, here are the next steps for you to follow:
+Answered yes to two or more of those questions?
+Assuming you would like to follow through with rebranding your business, here are the next steps to follow.

 - Identify or redefine your business goals.
-Do you want to rebuild your company’s image from scratch, or just taking a little off the top to redesign your identity for a modest change?
+Do you want to rebuild your company’s image from scratch, or just take a little off the top to redesign your identity for a modest change?
 Do you want to appeal to a new audience or to revitalise engagement with current customers?
-This will change the process quite significantly so start here.
+This will change the process quite significantly, so start here.

 - Research branding strategies for your business.
 We have five helpful starting points here.

 - Work with an experienced branding professional.
-Branding is one area you can’t afford to skimp.
-Work with the best people you can find.
+Branding is one area you can’t afford to skimp on.
+A clear brand strategy should come first, so work with the best people you can find.

 - Proactively announce your rebrand.
 Don’t blindside your customers.
 Proactively prepare them for your rebranding rollout via a series of formal announcements.
 You might also like to consider celebrating with a promotion or sale to get them excited about your changes.